 4. Get a weekly medication organizer.

 This last tip is purely practical and probably the easiest way you can show your support.
-Get your loved one something to track their medications.
-There are many options online and you can find something that adds to your loved one’s space rather than being an eyesore.
+Get your loved one an attractive and functional pill organizer.

 An important philosophy to keep in mind is that using a pill planner doesn’t mean it is because we forget our medications all the time.
 It can also mean that we need it to prevent us from taking too many medications.
 Taking too much of some medications might be just as bad as missing them entirely so the pill planner isn’t sending the message that someone is too irresponsible but perhaps, they are overly responsible.